Digital Social Care

 Social Care Digital Innovation Accelerator (SCDIA)

-The Local Government Association and NHS Digital are supporting digital innovation to help local government and their care partners deliver health and social care services.
+The Local Government Association and NHS Digital supported digital innovation to help local government and their care partners deliver health and social care services.

 In 2019/20, the Social Care Digital Innovation Accelerator programme sought partner councils to help co-fund and co-develop a collaborative digital solution to the following areas across social care with programme partner CC2i: